inno-devops-labs/S25-core-course-labs/app_go/README.md

 ### CI Workflow

 A CI workflow is maintained in the `.github/workflows/go_app.yaml` file.
 This workflow lints and tests the application,checks code vulnerability using SNYK ,and builds and pushes docker image.
-Workflow is triggered only if the there is a change in the app_python directory or the workflow file itself.
+Workflow is triggered only if the there is a change in the app_go directory or the workflow file itself.

 The CI workflow contains 3 jobs.
 Each job has a specific set of tasks to perform: